…formerly the Psychiatric Buildings

 …thanks to Ludwig for hosting Monday Windows

-….thanks to Monday Window for hosting this challenge
+…thanks to Monday Windows for this weekly challenge